DHTMLX/docs-diagram/docs/api/diagram/groupdblclick_event.md

 ### Description

-@short: fires on double-clicking a group
+@short: Fires on double-clicking a group

 If a double-click is done over a swimlane, the event will be fired on the cell of the swimlane